JAlbertCode/module-creation/README.md

 To modify or extend the converter:

 1. Model Types: Add new model types in `modules/model_types.py`
-2. Handlers: Add input/output handlers in `modules/handlers.py`
+2. Handlers: Add input/output handlers in `modules/handlers/`
-3. Validation: Add validation rules in `modules/validation.py`
+3. Validation: Add validation rules in `modules/utils/validation.py`
-4. Configuration: Modify module configs in `modules/config.py`
+4. Configuration: Modify module configs in `modules/utils/config.py`
-5. Templates: Update UI templates in `templates/`
+5. Templates: Update templates in `templates/`

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Here are some ways you can help:

+1. Add support for new model types
+2. Create templates for specialized tasks
+3. Improve validation and error handling
+4. Enhance documentation
+5. Add examples and test cases
+6. Report bugs and suggest features

 ## License